foundling/programming-with-python/chapters/intro.md

-# Aim of This Book
+# Intended Audience

 If you are new to programming or want to try it out but aren't really sure what it's all about, then this book is for you.
-My goal is to build fundamental skills in thinking programmatically and to teach you how to apply these skills to problems you find interesting.

-I like to ask myself questions, so here goes a few:
+It interleaves the 'practical' and 'theoretical', and is founded on the assumption that you ultimately find rewarding the 'brain-hurt' feeling of diving into a new system of thinking.
+But I'm not here to leave anyone in the dark.
+You should expect practical examples meant to develop your ability to build readable and concise programs that do things you find interesting and challenging.

 **Q: With so many introductory books out there, why have you written another one?**

+I love Python.
+It was my first programming language and it is still a favorite.
+I believe it has a lot to teach about design simplicity and strength.

 Fundamentals are important.
 This book emphasizes covering fundamentals from a variety of angles so you simply can't forget them.

-Also, there's the gap.
+The audience gap.
 I'm talking about the gap between the books for anyone and the books for students at an educational institution.
-The book for anyone often shies away from theory, while the book for the student necessarily presupposes that the student has calculus or statistics fresh in his or her mind.
-My hope is that I can tread somewhere in between these two approaches, teaching actual computer science as well as developing practical skills like problem-solving, creativity and meta-cognition.
+The book for anyone often shies away from theory while the computer science textbook usually delivers really useful and otherwise intriguing insights on how to **think** in an altogether desiccated form.
+(I say this as person who enjoys dense and technically-specific texts).
+Just as I hope this book challenges you to push yourself into the unknown, the very endeavor of writing it is a personal challenge to reach an audience that is traditionally overlooked.

 **Q: And why does this book use Python?**

 The common truism is that Python is a good beginner language.
 I concede this is true: Python code is fairly intuitive to write and read.
 It has a great standard library and a great community as well.
 There is also a long term advantage, which comes from working in a language designed more or less by a single person who happens to be a great, practical-minded, language designer.
 You learn patterns that seem like facts now, but later on reveal themselves as wise choices.
 There is a reason why seasoned software developers with years in many languages come to Python and stay with Python.